NEVER FORGET WHY YOU BECAME A NURSE

 - I’ve heard the facility is closing.
 Is that true?

 The Mental Health Complex was built in the 1960's to care for individuals with mental illness who, at that time, expected to permanently reside in this facility.
 Best practices in care and laws have changed.
-Over the past two years, we have only closed our long-term care floors.
+Over the past three years, we have only closed our long-term care floors.
 The Behavioral Health Division is still in operation and we are excited to move forward, building a best practice model of care that includes partnering with excellent providers to provide acute inpatient and community-based services.
+Services provided in our acute hospital and psychiatric emergency department will move in two to three years.
+Employees who work in these departments are exceptionally trained and will have the opportunity to apply for positions in the new locations.

 - Will I remain in my job through the transition to a new facility?